simplocms/docs/docs/theme/views.md

 ### Admin

 #### `_settings_form.blade.php`

-This is view, what is returned in `createView` method of `Theme\Components\SettingsFormFactory` class.
-This component implements
-`App\Services\ThemeService\Contracts\ThemeSettingsFormFactoryInterface` interface, which is binded by application in `App\Services\ThemeService\Patterns\AbstractThemeServiceProvider` after calling method `registerSettingsFormFactory`.
-In a theme, the `registerSettingsFormFactory` method is called in `Theme\Providers\ThemeServiceProvider`, which just extends
-`App\Services\ThemeService\Patterns\AbstractThemeServiceProvider` and it means that this provider can call this specific method for registering `Theme\Components\SettingsFormFactory` for your theme.

-> If you want to know how works Service Provider and how you can make your binding, check an official [Laravel Documentation](https://laravel.com/docs/5.8/container).

-The `Theme\Components\SettingsFormFactory` provides `createView` method and using this method, application renders the `_settings_form.blade.php` view into Administration "[Settings > General](../getting-started/setting#general)".
+The `Theme\Components\SettingsFormFactory` provides `createView` method and using this method, an application renders the `_settings_form.blade.php` view into Administration "[Settings > General](../getting-started/setting#general)".
 It means that developer can implement more setting options specially for a theme, which will extend default SIMPLO CMS setting options.

+> For more information about how you can add your custom setting options, visit the [Theme / Settings](../theme/setting.md) page.

 ### Articles